Skip to content

 • dart run build_runner watch watches for changes in your sources and generates code with incremental rebuilds.
 This is suitable for development sessions.

 After running either command, the database.g.dart file containing the generated _$AppDatabase class will have been generated.
 You will now see errors related to missing overrides and a missing constructor.
 The constructor is responsible for telling drift how to open the database.
 The schemaVersion getter is relevant for migrations after changing the database, we can leave it at 1 for now.
-The database class now looks like this:
+Update database.dart so it now looks like this:

 import 'dart:io';